abhijitnr/abhijitnr.github.io/README.md

 - In the "Projects" section, I have added four projects that I built both individually and with a team.
 - In the "Contact" section, I have included my phone number and email address.
 Additionally, you can also reach out to me directly through the provided social media links or by using the contact form.
 - My portfolio is designed to be responsive on all screen sizes.
+- In my portfolio I also used animation using `framer-motion`.

 ## Tech stacks and libraries